louis8683/interactive-python-teaching-tool/README.md

 ## About the Author

 #### I'm a graduate student living in Taiwan (ROC) who has some vision about learning programming and learning Computer Science.
 Coding can be extremely fun, but also extremely exhausting...
-I believe this tool can help beginners swiftly ascend beyond the frustration of learning programming and go forward with much more confidence!
+I believe this tool can help beginners swiftly ascend beyond the frustration of learning programming and go deeper with much more confidence!